ansovald/text-arena-integration/readme.md

 ### Reproducibility

 Despite passing the seed, there might occur some non-deterministic behavior, which might be fixed by subclassing `GameMaster`.
+Run `python detect_determinism.py -g <game> -m <model>` to check if a game is deterministic.
+This will run the first instance of each game 2 times with the same seed and model at temperature `0`, and compare the logs.

 For example, in WordChains, the start word is sampled from a list generated from a set, which is non-deterministic.
 So, `WordChainsMaster` sorts it in `_on_before_reset()`.